-If you're lucky enough to have a fairly new car, the likelihood of needing comprehensive cover is pretty slim.
+For example, if you're lucky enough to have a fairly new car, the likelihood of needing comprehensive cover is pretty slim.

 Try joint or family cover

 Nearly all breakdown insurance providers will have a family cover option, or allow you to take out a joint policy with someone you live with.

 It's even possible in some cases to get joint personal coverage, meaning you'll both be covered in any situation as driver or passenger.

-You don't have to drive the same car to be covered, but can still be on the same policy.
+You don't have to drive the same car to be covered, but you can still be on the same policy.